 If you can't agree about where your children will live (often called residence or custody) and what time the other parent should spend time with your children (often called contact or access) the court can make a child arrangement order.

 The court will only make a child arrangements order if it thinks that’s the best thing for the children.
 Such an order sets out where the children will live, who they should spend time with, what other types of contact they should have, when those contacts should take place and how long they should last.
 Contact can include visiting, writing letters/emails and talking on the telephone/texting.

-Although a grandparent has no automatic legal right to see a grandchild, unless

-  there is evidence of abuse or violence a court would not normally refuse a

-  grandparent access to grandchildren.
+Although a grandparent has no automatic legal right to see a grandchild, unless there is evidence of abuse or violence a court would not normally refuse a grandparent access to grandchildren.

-  In all circumstances the court tries to make the decision which is in the best

-  interests of the children.
+In all circumstances, the court tries to make the decision which is in the best interests of the children.

-  The most common arrangement is for one parent to have care of any children with

-  the other parent having contact.
-With shared care your children can split their

-  time between both of you.
-You might also have heard this referred to as shared

-  custody or joint custody.
+The most common arrangement is for one parent to have care of any children with the other parent having contact.
+With shared care, your children can split their time between both of you.
+You might also have heard this referred to as shared custody or joint custody.

-  One advantage of this arrangement is that the two parents share both the benefit

-  and the burden of raising the children, but the biggest advantage is that the

-  children do not feel they have to choose between their parents.
+One advantage of this arrangement is that the two parents share both the benefit and the burden of raising the children, but the biggest advantage is that the children do not feel they have to choose between their parents.

-  This is not the norm in the UK, though organisations are trying to increase its

-  acceptability.
-Of course, this is something that both parents can agree to

-  during mediation or in a Settlement Agreement.
+This is not the norm in the UK, though organisations are trying to increase its acceptability.
+Of course, this is something that both parents can agree to during meditation or in a Settlement Agreement.